waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v50 - Post-Reflection)
+# Gem's Strategic Journal (v51 - Pre-Giovanni)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data, Not Frustration:** Game State Information is the source of truth.
-My own feeling of being "stuck" is likely a hallucination if the data contradicts it.
+My own feeling of being "stuck" is a hallucination if the data contradicts it.
 I must trust the data.
 - **Check Key Items:** After significant events or acquiring items, always check the Key Items pocket in the inventory.
 I wasted significant time searching for the LIFT KEY when I already had it.
 - **Agent Protocol:**
-    - **`battle_menu_navigator` (Refined):** This agent's understanding of the battle menu has been corrected.
+    - `battle_menu_navigator` (Refined): This agent's understanding of the battle menu has been corrected.
 It now knows the move menu is a vertical list and that the party menu cursor starts on the *active* Pokémon.
+    - `map_explorer_agent`: A new agent to identify all items and undefeated trainers on a map.
+Needs refinement to correctly ignore defeated trainers on *other* maps.
 - **Interaction Protocol:** If an interaction (battle, dialogue) doesn't trigger as expected, do not repeat the same input.
 Immediately try a different input or a different approach.
 - **WKG Protocol:** After adding a transition's nodes, my immediate next action is to add the connecting edge.
-This must be done on the turn immediately following the map transition.
+I must verify my `map_id` *before* calling the tool.
 - **Proactive NPC Management:** Use `stun_npc` on moving NPCs to prevent them from blocking paths.

 ## II.
 Game Mechanics & Battle Intel